vikashyap/Trelo-board/README.md

 ## Learn More

-video file is added to demonstrate the working implementation of the board, for this the library used is react-player, other then that no libraries are used in the project.
+Video file is added to demonstrate the working implementation of the board, for this the library used is react-player, other then that no libraries are used in the project.